just-another-downer/landgrid-support/_articles/change-map-name.md

 title: Change Map Name
 ---

-You can change the name of a Site Control map any time you want.
+You can change the name of your map at any time.

-Below is an animation showing the procedure to change a Site Control map name:
+Below is an animation showing the procedure to change a map name:

 ![Change Map Name]({{site.baseurl}}/img/v1GtwRibhg.gif)